Go to the main content

 I'd like to tell you the turning point was graceful.
 That I woke up one morning with clarity and purpose and a five-year plan written on the back of a napkin.
 But it wasn't like that.

-I said yes because I had no reason to say no. And for the next three weekends, I was outside in the dirt, measuring wood and pulling weeds and arguing about whether cilantro was worth the effort.
+And for the next three weekends, I was outside in the dirt, measuring wood and pulling weeds and arguing about whether cilantro was worth the effort.
 I came home aching.
-Truly aching—my knees, my shoulders, the muscles in my forearms I forgot I had.
+Truly aching—my back, my shoulders, muscles in my forearms I'd forgotten I had.
 I fell asleep by eight-thirty.

 And I woke up the next morning wanting to get up.

 That was the difference.
-Not the garden itself—though the garden became something I loved.
+Not the garden itself—though the garden became something I genuinely loved.
 It was having something on the other side of sleep that pulled me forward.
 Something that required my hands, my presence, my opinions about cilantro.
 Something that made me tired in a way that rest could actually repair.

 The Courage It Takes to Admit What You're Really Tired Of

 I think the reason so many of us stay in the second kind of tired—the empty kind—is that naming it honestly requires an admission most people aren't ready to make.
-You have to look at your life and say: This isn't enough for me anymore.
-And that feels ungrateful.
-Especially when you have a roof and a pension and children who call.
-Especially when people around you are dealing with real crises—illness, poverty, loss—and your complaint is that Tuesday mornings feel beige.

 But research from the University of Virginia found that people would rather administer electric shocks to themselves than sit alone with their thoughts for fifteen minutes.
 We are not built for emptiness.
 We are built for engagement—messy, imperfect, sometimes exhausting engagement.
 And when we don't have it, we don't just feel bored.
 We feel like we're disappearing.